Sound

 DeadworksManaged.Api

-Deadlock's audio system exposes one primary way to play sounds: soundevents — named entries in the game's audio manifest (e.g. Mystical.Piano.AOE.Explode, Male.AnnTemp.Core_Damaged).
+Deadlock plays sounds through soundevents — named entries in the game's audio manifest (e.g. Mystical.Piano.AOE.Explode, Male.AnnTemp.Core_Damaged).
 You cannot play raw .vsnd files directly.

 Playing a Soundevent on an Entity